terrywbrady/UsingAppScript/PITCHME.md

 #HSLIDE
 ### Why Use Google Apps Script?
-- It is available where your users already are
+- It is available where your users already are <!-- .element: class="fragment" -->
   - No need to introduce another login
-- Sometimes a Document or a Spreadsheet provides the correct level of complexity to solve a problem
+- Sometimes a Document or a Spreadsheet provides the correct level of complexity to solve a problem  <!-- .element: class="fragment" -->
-- Can be authorized to access personal Google Services (Mail, Calendar, Drive)
+- Can be authorized to access personal Google Services (Mail, Calendar, Drive) <!-- .element: class="fragment" -->

 #VSLIDE
 ### Sharing Google Apps Script?